BOARD OF DIRECTORS AND BOARD COMMITTEES

 h) Appointment and removal of Executive Officers reporting directly to the Board or to one of its members, and establishment of the basic terms of their contracts, including the compensation thereof.

-i) Decisions regarding the compensation of Directors within the framework of the By-Laws and any compensation policy approved by the shareholders.
+i) Decisions regarding the compensation of Directors within the framework of the By-Laws and any compensation policy approved by the shareholders in general meeting.

 j) Call to the General Shareholders’ Meeting and preparation of the agenda and proposed resolutions.

-l) Powers that the shareholders have delegated to the Board of Directors, unless they have expressly authorized the sub-delegation thereof.
+l) Powers that the shareholders in General Meeting have delegated to the Board of Directors, unless they have expressly authorized the sub-delegation thereof.

 The Board of Directors may also not delegate the following powers:

-a) Approval of the strategic or business plan, management goals and annual budget, investment and financing policy, corporate social responsibility policy or dividend policy.
+a) Approval of the strategic or business plan, management goals and annual budget, investment and financing policy, corporate social responsibility and sustainability policy or dividend policy.

 b) Determination of the policy for the control and management of risks, including tax risks, and supervision of the internal information and control policies.